 The Dean’s Office and the Career and Civic Engagement Center are here to support you as you explore your interests and potential career paths.
 Here are a few resources to help you reflect and gather additional information.
 The more students learn about their chosen pursuits, the more they realize there are many factors to consider and that career interests do not always dictate major selection.
 We especially encourage you to check out the following:

 Connect with Alums!

-- Apply for an externship to shadow an alum at their job during winter and spring breaks and get a firsthand glimpse into a field of interest; look for application details in Handshake later this fall.
+- Apply for an externship to shadow an alum at their job during winter and spring breaks and get a firsthand glimpse into a field of interest; look for application details in Handshake later this year.

 There are many people on campus available to talk with you about your interests including your dean, major adviser, professors and the Career and Civic Engagement Center.
 To meet with a career counselor in Career Engagement, schedule an appointment in Handshake.